Frequently Asked Questions

 How can I check the status of my application throughout the selection process?

 The selection process for all programs lasts from February to May.
 At each step of the process, candidates are notified in advance of the date and location of their interview or audition as well as the status of their application.
+We will not contact you before February.

-SESSIONS AND CERTIFICATION
+ACADEMIC CALENDAR AND CERTIFICATION

-How many sessions are there per year?
+How many semesters are there per year?

 What kind of diploma is given and are there equivalencies (credits) applicable towards a university degree?